“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 What incentive do they have to learn and get good grades knowing their basic income will be provided when they graduate?

-It becomes a Conditional Basic Income, which takes away one of the advantages that UBI provides... which is the elimination of administrative costs for complex benefit programs.
+It becomes a Conditional Basic Income, which takes away one of the advantages that UBI provides; the elimination of administrative costs for complex benefit programs.

 Our economic world is no longer defined by borders.

-There are the obvious right-left political issues to deal with (which will disappear as people on both sides become irrelevant to the economy).
+There are obvious right-left political issues to deal with (which may disappear as people on both sides become irrelevant to the economy).
 And then there are the industry titans and elites who'll fight with their last breath to hang onto the status quo.

-While the sentiment of UBI is great, putting into practice presents real challenges.
+While the sentiment of UBI is great, putting it into practice presents real challenges.